Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-canvas-app.md

 13. If prompted, select your **Region/Country** and select **Get started** or select **Skip**.

-    > **NOTE**
-    >
-    > When the app is open in Edit mode, move on to next step, as the Preloader component shows a Loading icon but it is not actually waiting for something to load.
+    > **NOTE:** When the app is open in Edit mode, move on to next step, as the Preloader component shows a Loading icon but it is not actually waiting for something to load.

 14. After the app opens, select the drop-down &#709; next to the **Save** button and select **Save as**.